PlanktoScope/PlanktoScope/documentation/docs/community/contribute/tips-and-tricks.md

 You can find the latest build in [actions](https://github.com/PlanktoScope/PlanktoScope/actions/workflows/build-os-bookworm-dx.yml?query=branch%3Amaster)

 1. Choose the branch (e.g. `master`)
-1. Navigate to the first action in the table
+2. Click on the most recent action in the table
-2. Download one of the Artifact depending on your PlanktoScope hardware
+3. Download one of the Artifact depending on your PlanktoScope hardware
-3. Run `unzip filename.zip` to extract files
+4. Run `unzip filename.zip` to extract files

 See [Backup and Restore SD Card image](#backup-and-restore-sd-card) below to write the `.img.xz` file to the sdcard